isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 ![](/help/assets/storybook-example.png)

-## Is it possible to build custom components for headless adaptive forms?
+## Is it possible to build custom components for Headless Adaptive Forms?

 Headless Adaptive Forms are based on [standard specification](/help/assets/Headless-Adaptive-Form-Specification.pdf).
 Headless Adaptive Forms include react components OOTB.
 You can extend the specification of use it to build custom components.
 For example, components for Chakra UI, Flutter, Vue.js, and more.